commento/metronomeGame-Android-app/README.md

-APP Metronome Training Game project
+# Android App Metronome Training Game project

 Project related to a coding challenge.
 Simple app to training musicians with a selected BPM tempo.